hopsoft/model_probe/README.md

 ## Schema introspection for ActiveModel

-Provides a detailed view of the underlying schema that backs an ActiveModel
+Provides a detailed view of the underlying schema that backs an ActiveModel.

 ## Installation